 For instance, try to keep windows away from direct sunlight if you want it cooler in the summer.
 However, this also depends on your geographical location.
 Do your research and make use of the sun for a greener energy-efficient home.

 Inspect all the seals in your home to further ensure that you get a green energy home.
 Without good seals, you will lose a lot of heat and money as it flows out through the cracks in the doors and windows.

 So, inspect those areas to be certain that all your joints, sills, ducts, doors and vents have adequate seals.
 Remember, your home stays warmer or cooler with proper sealing all around.

 Energy Saving Lights

 There are numerous LED lighting options available today for lighting your home.
-LED lights are the most energy efficient light available, and last much longer than it’s predecessors.
+LED lights are the most energy-efficient light available and last much longer than their predecessors.
 Consider going through your home and replace the old bulbs with LED bulbs.
 You’re sure to see a reduction in your power bill.

 Dig This Design is an international blog about ALL things DESIGN for your home or business.
 Consider this your go-to resource to explore the latest ideas, find inspiration, and dream about possibilities